Jacky-lim-data-analyst/mini_project_cv/README.md

 <div style="background-color: #f0f8ff; border-left: 6px solid #4682b4; padding: 15px; margin-bottom: 15px;">
   <h3 style="color: #4682b4; margin-top: 0;">📌 Important</h3>
-    Starting from week 10, all the notebooks uploaded involves training of deep learning model, which requires GPU computing power.
+    All the notebooks uploaded for in-class project III and IV involves training of deep learning model, which requires GPU computing power.
 If your device does not have GPU, it is recommended to run the codes in Google Colab.
 </div>

 ---